How Draft.dev Works with Clients

 While that covers the basics, you probably have a few questions.
 Feel free to book a call with us or check out some of our FAQ below.

 How quickly can you get started?

-Because we’re a service-based business that relies on real humans to write and edit each article, we limit the number of new clients we take on each month.
-Typically, it takes six to eight weeks between signing our Statement of Work (SOW) and receiving your first piece of content, but wait times can be longer depending on our current volume.
+Because we’re a service-based business that relies on real humans to write and edit each article, we can’t start overnight.
+Typically, it takes five to seven weeks between signing our Statement of Work (SOW) and receiving your first piece of content.

 We do not currently offer an option to “jump the line,” but if we are able to increase capacity or another client is delayed, we will move you up accordingly.